Travel details

 Blue Mosque

-The Blue Mosque is an iconic Islamic architectural work of Istanbul, with blue tiles that shine beautifully.
+The Blue Mosque is a representative Islamic architecture of Istanbul, shining beautifully with blue tiles.

-Its exterior, formed by six minarets and an elegant dome, overwhelms visitors.
+Its exterior, woven from six minarets and an elegant dome, overwhelms visitors.

-The interior is filled with delicate decorations, and a sacred atmosphere permeates the quiet space.
+Inside, delicate decorations spread throughout, and a sacred atmosphere pervades the quiet space.

 [Japanese Guide]